Arch Dental

 Long-Term Prevention: How to Keep Plaque Away

-Plaque removal isn’t a one-time effort, it’s a daily commitment.
+Plaque removal isn’t a one-time effort — it’s a daily commitment.
 Consistency is the key to lasting oral health.

+Your daily checklist: brush twice a day, floss once daily, use antibacterial mouthwash, eat tooth-friendly foods, and visit your dentist twice a year.
 The result?
 A cleaner mouth, fresher breath, and stronger teeth for life.

 Conclusion

-Plaque is something you can’t avoid but you can absolutely control it.
+Plaque is something you can’t avoid, but you can absolutely control it.
 By brushing and flossing correctly, eating a balanced diet, and scheduling regular cleanings, you can protect your teeth from decay and gum disease.

 If you’ve noticed plaque buildup or feel your teeth aren’t as clean as they should be, visiting your dentist in Northampton, MA is the best way to restore your oral health and confidence.
 Professional cleaning combined with good daily habits will keep your smile bright and healthy for years to come.